johnston9/MS3-Shot-Caller/README.md

 ### 500 Error Handling

-- If a user is logged in as a sesson user and they get a 500 error they will be directed to a custom page with a link back to their home base page.
-This page was build without a favicone link or any the other pages' metadata in the head intentionally.
+- If a user is logged in as a session user and they get a 500 error they will be directed to a custom page with a link back to their home base page.
+This page was built without a favicon link or metadata intentionally.

 ### Login Page